MarcoBackman/MarcoBackman/README.md

 > 5. Synchronous and asynchronous function calls
 >
 > 6. Server interaction with Raspberry Pi 4 and wireless devices
+>
+> 7. Application of Java Spring framework with Gradle

 </br>